Directly Estimating Mixed-State Entanglement with Bell Measurement Assistance

-Recently, measurement schemes based on random unitary (RU) evolution \cite{elben2023randomized} (as illustrated in Fig.~\ref{Fig_demo}(a)), especially shadow estimation \cite{aaronson2019shadow,huang2020predicting}, develop very fast, with proposals emerging to directly estimate a few nonlinear functions in the form of $\mathcal{T}_k(\rho)=\Tr(T_k\rho^{\otimes k})$ for a $k$-th order function in a sequential manner, without simultaneous control on many copies \cite{van2012Measuring,Elben2018Random,Brydges2019Probing,elben2020mixedstate,singlezhou}.
+Recently, measurement schemes based on random unitary (RU) evolution \cite{elben2023randomized} , especially shadow estimation \cite{aaronson2019shadow,huang2020predicting} suiting for few-shot scenario, and develop very fast, with proposals emerging to directly estimate a few nonlinear functions in the form of $\mathcal{T}_k(\rho)=\Tr(T_k\rho^{\otimes k})$ for a $k$-th order function in a sequential manner, without simultaneous control on many copies \cite{van2012Measuring,Elben2018Random,Brydges2019Probing,elben2020mixedstate,singlezhou}.
 In the context of entanglement quantification, a low-order approximation of the negativity \cite{neven2021symmetry,Yu2021Optimal}, $p_3$-PPT, was proposed, represented by $\mathcal{N}_3=p^2_2-p_3$ \cite{elben2020mixedstate}, where $p_k=\Tr[(\rho^{T_B}_{AB})^{k}]$ denotes the $k$-th moment of the PT density matrix \cite{Bose2018Machine,singlezhou}.
 Importantly, such moments can be expressed as a $k$-order function $T_k$ involving permutation operators \cite{Bose2018Machine,singlezhou,elben2020mixedstate}, allowing the RU scheme to be directly applied for their estimation.

 In the framework of shadow estimation, the classical shadow (CS) of a quantum state can be constructed from RU \cite{huang2020predicting}, and the estimation of PT-moment $p_k$ has been demonstrated \cite{elben2020mixedstate,zhang2021experimental}.
 However, CS scheme generally requires the precise knowledge of the random unitaries used in the estimation process, as reflected by the post-processing strategy.
 This limitation could lead to a mismatch and estimation error in real experiments.